 Seeing things I did not know to look for.

-, a George Orwell Prize Fellow, is the author of four poetry collections, a memoir, and a critical study.
+, a George Orwell Prize Fellow, is the author of five poetry collections, a memoir, and a critical study.
 Her new and selected poems, Lilies from America

 , is a Poetry Book Society Special Commendation.
 Burying the Typewriter: Childhood Under the Eye of the Secret Police

 was a BBC Radio 4 Book of the Week, won the Bread Loaf Conference Bakeless Prize for Nonfiction, and was a finalist in the Dayton Literary Peace Prize.
 Her critical study is Seamus Heaney and East European Poetry in Translation: Poetics of Exile,